gravestench/dark-magic/internal/service_template/README.md

 _______
-This service exports an integration interface `IsFoo` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `IsFoo` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.
 ```golang
 type Dependency = Foo